arminapr/market-reader/README.md

-# market-reader
- Market Reader: Sentiment Analysis on Financial News
+#  Market Reader: Sentiment Analysis on Financial News Using BERT

-# Sentiment Analysis using BERT with Flask API and Yahoo Finance Web Scraping

 ## Overview